 GKI’s unique way of working sets us apart.
 As an organization, we:

-- Leverage Diversity: We see value in an array of perspectives and ideas, and know that they enrich the problem solving strategies our networks pursue.
+- Leverage Diverse Perspectives: We see value in an array of perspectives and ideas that come from individuals with diverse geographic, economic, and social backgrounds and know that they enrich the problem solving strategies our networks pursue.

 - Engage Meaningfully: We use facilitated experiences to connect partners and propel purpose-driven networks.